mahyahhp/life-in-the-uk-test/README.md

 | Lucian Freud | German born British artist best know for his portraits |
 | David Hockney | important contributor to the *Pop Art* movement of the 1960s |

+* The Turner Prize was established in 1984 and celebrates contemporary art.

 ### Architecture ###

 | Name | Achievement |